End of the School Year Memory Book

 This school year has certainly been one to remember.
 And with lots of challenges, it’s hard to keep our students feeling positive so…

-what will our students remember most?
+What will our students remember most?

-Since the last year of distance learning and/or social distancing are sure to be front and center in their minds, our students may need a nudge to remember the good times when your class:
+Students may need a nudge to remember the good times when your class:

 - had recess

 - had assemblies